JetAstra/.github/profile/README.md

-## JetAstra Team: From the Darkness, We Craft the Light.
+## JetAstra Team —— From the Darkness, We Craft the Light.

 <!--
 ![GitHub Org's stars](https://img.shields.io/github/stars/InternLM)
 -->

-Welcome to the Qi Group @ Shanghai AI Laboratory.
-Our research lies at the intersection of novel model architecture design—including general model specialization (e.g., the Nirvana architecture), hardware-aware optimization for tangible medical impact—and non-autoregressive training methods such as SDAR diffusion models, which bring generation closer to the iterative nature of human mind.
+Our Team lie at the intersection of novel model architecture design—including general model specialization (e.g., the Nirvana architecture), hardware-aware optimization for tangible medical impact—and non-autoregressive training methods such as SDAR diffusion models, which bring generation closer to the iterative nature of human mind.
 Building on these foundations, we have developed the MARTI multi-agent system, driving breakthrough applications in computational chemistry and enabling Nature-level scientific discoveries.

 ## 📚 Paper Lists